Ship breaking: Health risks

 Seventy percent of ships are simply run ashore in developing countries for disassembly, where (particularly in older vessels) potentially toxic materials such as asbestos, lead, polychlorinated biphenyls and heavy metals along with lax industrial safety standards pose a danger for the workers.
 Burns from explosions and fire, suffocation, mutilation from falling metal, cancer and disease from toxins are regular occurrences in the industry.
 Asbestos was used heavily in ship construction until it was finally banned in most of the developed world in the mid-1980s.
-Currently, the costs associated with removing asbestos, along with the potentially expensive insurance and health risks, have meant that ship breaking in most developed countries is no longer economically viable.
+Currently, the costs associated with removing asbestos, along with the potentially expensive insurance and health risks, have meant that shipbreaking in most developed countries is no longer economically viable.
 Dangerous vapours and fumes from burning materials can be inhaled, and dusty asbestos-laden areas are commonplace.

 Removing the metal for scrap can potentially cost more than the value of the scrap metal itself.
 In the developing world, however, shipyards can operate without the risk of personal injury lawsuits or workers' health claims, meaning many of these shipyards may operate with high health risks.
 Protective equipment is sometimes absent or inadequate.
 The sandy beaches cannot sufficiently support the heavy equipment, which is thus prone to collapse.
 Many are injured from explosions when flammable gas is not removed from fuel tanks.
 In Bangladesh, a local watchdog group claims that, on average, one worker dies per week and one is injured per day.

 The problem is caused by negligence from national governments, shipyard operators and former ship owners disregarding the Basel Convention.
 According to the Institute for Global Labour and Human Rights, workers who attempt to unionize are fired and then blacklisted.
-The employees have no formal contract or any rights, and sleep in over-crowded hostels.
+The employees have no formal contract or any rights, and sleep in overcrowded hostels.
 The authorities produce no comprehensive injury statistics, so the problem is underestimated.
 Child labour is also widespread: 20% of Bangladesh's ship breaking workforce are below 15 years of age, mainly involved in cutting with gas torches.

 There is, however, an active ship-breaker's union in Mumbai, India (Mumbai Port Trust Dock and General Employees' Union) since 2003 with 15,000 members, which strikes to ensure fatality compensation.
 It has set up a sister branch in Alang, gaining paid holidays and safety equipment for workers since 2005.
 They hope to expand all along the South Asian coastline.